gofynd/fdk-client-kotlin/documentation/platform/PAYMENT.md

 | body | [CancelOrResendPaymentLinkRequest](#CancelOrResendPaymentLinkRequest) | yes | Request body |

-Use this API to resend a payment link for the customer
+Reissue a payment link to a recipient.

 *Returned Response:*